Drugs, alcohol and addiction

-If you feel that alcohol is affecting your mental health, we recommend you talk to your GP, who can refer you to your local NHS drug and alcohol services.
+If you need support for addiction we recommend you talk to your GP, who can refer you to your local NHS drug and alcohol services.

 Here are some additional resources we hope you will find helpful: